 In Vitro to In Vivo Extrapolation

 A key issue with high-throughput in vitro testing methods is how to accurately relate concentrations of substances that induce in vitro responses to in vivo exposure levels that could result in human or animal adverse effects.
 This relationship is established through IVIVE, the focus of a webinar series and following workshop presented by NICEATM and EPA during 2015 and 2016.
-Scientists interested in the use of IVIVE for substance screening and risk decision-making met at the 2016 workshop to develop best practices and identify areas for further research (Bell et al. 2018).
+(Bell et al. 2018).

 NICEATM's computational toxicologists developed methods for conducting IVIVE analyses (Chang et al. 2014).
 Subsequent work focused on understanding the impact of various parameters, such as using free plasma concentration as a surrogate for total plasma concentration, and comparing multiple modeling approaches (Casey et al. 2018).